yodrew/darkroomretreat/manuscript/paper.md

-# dark vader in the 3-day sith bathchamber of sleep {#dark-vader-in-the-3-day-sith-bathchamber-of-sleep}, rejuvenation, and lust
+# dark vader in the 3-day sith bathchamber of sleep, rejuvenation, and lust {#dark-vader-in-the-3-day-sith-bathchamber-of-sleep,-rejuvenation,-and-lust}

 \[Brian Riggs Sullivan, a close friend*, just did a short darkness retreat and wrote this entertaining report about his experience.\]